 - Write a journal and describe what you experience and learn.

-Everyone who’s been to Ubud knows that it’s warm in the day and chilly in the morning and evening.
-Packing layers ensures that you are comfortable no matter the weather. - Comfortable shoes
+- Layers, layers, layers: Everyone who’s been to Ubud knows that it’s warm in the day and chilly in the morning and evening.
+And that’s a good reason to pack layers to ensure that you are comfortable no matter the weather.

 - Water bottle